 Here is a very effective solution that fixes the Android connected to WiFi but has no internet issue.
 Use the buttons on the router to turn it off and reboot it after pausing for a few seconds.

-The WiFi router usually has a Hardware Reset button on it.
-You may also reset the router by asking for instructions from ISP support.
-Otherwise, refer to the user manual that accompanies the router and follow instructions to perform a reset.
-You can use that as well.
+The WiFi router usually has a Hardwareย Reset button.
+You can also ask ISP support for instructions on how to reset it.
+Otherwise, refer to the user manual accompanying the router and follow the instructions to perform a reset.

-When you reset, all the IP address configurations and other settings you have saved on the router will be removed.
-If there are any necessary credentials for setting up the router from scratch, then note those down before resetting the router.
+When you reset the router, all the IP address configurations and other settings you have saved will be removed.
+Note any necessary credentials for setting up the router from scratch before resetting it.

 2. Consult Your ISP

-It could be the ISP who is carrying out some maintenance work.
-The servers may be down not for you but for the whole area.
-You need to connect to ISP support via social media or their support hotline.
-If the issue lies at their end, wait until they reinstate the connectivity.
+The ISP could be carrying out maintenance work.
+The servers may be down not just for you but for the whole area.
+You need to contact ISP support via social media or their support hotline.
+If the issue is with them, wait until they reinstate the connectivity.

 3. Sign in to Your Android Device to Use WiFi

-You have to enter your phone number and you will revive an OTP.
+You have to enter your phone number, and you will receive an OTP.
 After providing the OTP, you will be granted a certain quota of free data to browse the internet.

-Even if, after registering and providing the OTP, your Android device is unable to use the WiFi, you have to perform the reconnect process once again.
+Even if your Android device cannot use the WiFi after registering and providing the OTP, you must perform the reconnect process again.

 4. Reconnect to the WiFi